2017 NFL Scouting Combine Results: Draft Prospects Who Changed Their Stock

 — NFL (@NFL) March 6, 2017

-Bleacher Report’s Brad Gagnon listed Clemson quarterback DeShaun Watson as one of the players who raised their stock at the NFL Scouting Combine.
-He cites that Watson might have won the day on Saturday as he put on a show during positional drills and Watson ranked in the top-five at his position for several of the athletic tests.
+Bleacher Report‘s Brad Gagnon listed Clemson quarterback DeShaun Watson as one of the players who raised their stock at the NFL Scouting Combine.
+He cites that Watson might have won the day on Saturday as he put on a show during positional drills and Watson ranked in the top five at his position for several of the athletic tests.

 Hence, Watson finds himself among several quarterbacks fighting for the top spot in the NFL Draft class.
-Further, Gagnon shares that Watson’s combine performance proves that the Clemson quarterback does not back down from high-pressure moments.
+Furthermore, Gagnon shares that Watson’s combine performance proves that the Clemson quarterback does not back down from high-pressure moments.
 This is something we already knew as he played well in the last two National Championship games versus Alabama.

 2017 NFL Combine Fallers